 Paul and his wife, artist Karen Loew, at a Coast Guard reception

 Paul Backalenick is the author of psychological mystery and suspense novels, most recently Carrie’s Secret, published in 2020.
-The book was praised as a “surprising,” and “engaging mystery” (Kirkus Reviews), in which a teenage psychiatric patient bears a terrible secret.
+The book was praised as “surprising” and “an engaging mystery” (Kirkus Reviews).
+In it, a teenage psychiatric patient bears a terrible secret.
 She feels it is too dangerous to reveal it, yet withholding it may destroy her family and send the wrong man to prison for life.
 Paul is always interested in his characters’ psychological motives and consequent behaviors and these aspects are woven into all his books.

 Paul graduated from Brown University where he served as the editor of and a contributor to the school’s literary magazine.
-He graduated with a degree in Psychology and then went on to obtain graduate degrees from both Boston College and Boston University.
-He worked in psychiatric and rehab facilities for fourteen years before tackling other jobs including information technology strategy consultant, founder of a web development and Internet marketing agency and Wall Street day trader.
+He earned a Bachelor’s degree in psychology and went on to obtain two graduate degrees, an MBA from Boston College and an M Ed from Boston University.
+He worked in psychiatric and rehab facilities for a number of years before becoming an information technology strategy consultant and eventually founding and running a web development and Internet marketing company, which he sold in 2018.

 Originally from New England, Paul grew up in Westport, Connecticut where his first novel, Development, takes place.
 He now lives in New York City with his wife, artist Karen Loew.
-He is currently working on his third novel, a mystery set in Las Vegas.
+He is currently hard at work on his third novel, a mystery set in Las Vegas, tentatively titled Empty Luck.

 I wanted to throw a light on the cost to nature of business development.
 I am concerned with man's exploitation of the natural world, of beauty and of innocence.
 Real estate development is one place where that exploitation is often seen.
 But the wanton destruction of nature for profit happens in industry and farming as well.
 Equally concerning is our exploitation of each other, of other human beings, again for profit.
 I think it is important to recognize the real cost of mankind's expansion and growth.